VU-IVM/Learning_Python/README.md

 `conda env create -f environment_local.yml`.

 We have named the environment 'hydro'.
 Activate the conda environment by typing:
-`conda activate hydro`
+`conda activate hydromaster`

-Next, to use the variable inspector extension for Jupyter Lab, type the following command in your terminal: `jupyter labextension install @lckr/jupyterlab_variableinspector`.
-This will allow you to right-click on cells (open variable inspector) and visually explore variables.
-For Hydrology students during the Integrated Modelling course we also need the following lab extension: `jupyter labextension install @pyviz/jupyterlab_pyviz`.
-With this extension we are able to use functions that allow us to exlpore and visualize our data in a neat way.
-Installing the extensions may take a while.

 After installation, download the repository from Github or the practicum documents, open the terminal and go to the folder that you downloaded, then type (and wait a few seconds, the notebook will launch in your default internet browser):
 `jupyter lab`

+Next, to use the variable inspector extension for Jupyter Lab, right-click on cells (open variable inspector) and visually explore variables.

 If you want to know more about how to install or update packages, you can take a look at the following site: https://www.marsja.se/learn-all-about-installing-updating-packages-in-python/